drashna/qmk_firmware/keyboards/handwired/tractyl_manuform/5x6_right/f405_coreboard/readme.md

-A0  - Column Pin 5
+A0  - Column 3
-A1  - Column Pin 6
+A1  - Column 4
-A2  - Column Pin 1
+A2  - Colume 5
-A3  - Column Pin 2
+A3  - Audio Enable
 A4  - DAC Audio
 A5  - DAC Aduio
-A6  - Column Pin 3
+A6  - Row 0
-A7  - Column Pin 4
+A7  - Row 1
 A8  -
 A9  - VBUS Sense -- Don't use - USART TX
 A10 - USART RX (weak internal pullup)